designing with tile in the laundry room

 don’t forget: your laundry room appliances should be part of your design plan as well. today, washing machines and dryers come in every color imaginable, so you can match your machines to walls and floors, or choose a bright color for even more contrast.

-another way to keep your laundry room easy to clean is to avoid thick grout lines when you install tile on the floor.
+we’ve already mentioned that, in selecting your tile material, you’ll want one that’s easy to clean. but here’s another tip: keep your laundry room gunk-free by avoiding thick grout lines when you install tile on the floor.

 chalk it up to the pandemic-era obsession with cleanliness. or our new-found love of tradition. or our collective desire to romanticize all aspects of home keeping. but whatever the cause, we’re (finally) giving the laundry room the attention it deserves. and it all starts with tile.